 If a plain old plastic credit card isn’t good enough for you, you might be tempted by the Mastercard Titanium.
 Made of carbon and brushed stainless steel, it could be good for anyone who wants impress when it’s time to pay the bill.

 The Titanium card is the most affordable option in the Luxury Card brand issued by Barclaycard.
-For a $195 annual fee, you’ll earn 1% cash back on every $1 spent.
-Travel redemptions are worth 2% per $1 spent when you use the Luxury Card travel portal.
+For a $195 annual fee, you’ll earn 1 point for every $1 spent.
+Airfare redemptions are worth 2% per $1 spent when you use the Luxury Card travel portal.